kplates/claude-dump/README.md

 Real-time web dashboard for [Claude Code](https://docs.anthropic.com/en/docs/claude-code).

 Browse all your projects and sessions in a live-updating interface with syntax highlighting, diff views, and collapsible thinking blocks.
-Open sessions side-by-side in split panes, resume conversations in a terminal, launch new Claude instances, and jump straight into your editor — all from one window.
+Start new chats or resume existing ones directly in an embedded terminal, open sessions side-by-side in split panes, launch external terminal sessions, and jump straight into your editor — all from one window.

 ## Install